-“I don’t know if or when he’s going to darken our shores again with his presence.” said Mr. Higgins.
+“I don’t know when exactly he’s going to darken our shores again with his presence.” said Mr. Higgins.
 “But God willing I’ll be six feet under before I’m ever called upon to officially welcome that prick to Ireland.
-I apologise for my language but honestly, the thoughts of worms munching away at my decaying corpse fills me with joy if it means I won’t have to shake hands with that orange faced bollocks.”
+I apologise for my language but honestly, the thoughts of worms munching away at my decaying corpse fill me with joy if it means I won’t have to shake hands with that orange faced bollocks.”

 “Oh there’s always a way out of these things if you put your mind to it.
 Something tells me I’m going to be on the lash down in Galway that week.
 Lanky balls Leo can show him around Dublin while I’m gone AWOL.
 There’s a seisún and a barrel of porter in Spiddal with my name on it.
 Give me a shout when he’s gone.”